percona/cloud-tools/doc/Agent.rst

 To automate installation and disable install script prompts, use the ``-interactive=false`` option.
-In this case, installation will be the same as during a `Quick Install`_.
+In this case, installation will be the same as during a :ref:`Quick Install <quick-install>`.

 .. note:: If you run the install script in non-interactive mode, you have to specify the ``-api-key`` option.

-If the installer fails to detect necessary MySQL options, Percona Agent will not be able to collect MySQL metrics and query data, only general server metrics.
+If the installer fails to detect necessary MySQL options, Percona Agent will not be able to collect MySQL metrics and query data, only general system metrics.
 To avoid this, you can pass necessary MySQL options to the install script, for example::